Find out how Envision Bank used PI’s Design solution to redesign its talent strategy and drive business results.

 “When I was putting this team together, I wanted people who were drivers and I was advised [they would] have a tendency to not collaborate,’” said Jim McDonough, President of Envision. “[But] the big bank training programs that existed for years that built and trained people for community banks like us have gone, and so it’s really difficult to find a talented management team in the community bank industry.
 You can’t have a lot of turnover.
 You need to retain people.”

 The misaligned leadership quickly took a toll on the bank’s bottom line.
 As numbers fell short and growth expectations went unmet, departments became increasingly siloed.
 Leaders focused on competing for results instead of collaborating and maximizing relationships.
 To achieve their goals of profitability and supporting residential lending activities with increased deposit growth, the leadership team needed to define and align on a strategy.

 McDonough, Jacobson, and the rest of the leadership team had a new goal in mind, but no roadmap for how to get there.
 They had done strategy assessments before, but how would that help overcome cultural misalignments?

-“When we have employee relations issues, the first thing we go to is a [Relationship Guide],” said Jacobson. “[We] start taking a look at the team and the managers and where the communication may be faltering or what we need to do to better reach this individual and communicate with them.”
+“When we have employee relations issues, the first thing we go to is a [Relationship Guide],” said Jacobson, referring to the PI Inspire solution tool. “[We] start taking a look at the team and the managers and where the communication may be faltering or what we need to do to better reach this individual and communicate with them.”